 Advanced BCC Management

-Systemic treatments for managing advanced or metastatic BCC (mBCC) that cannot be treated with conventional methods, including Hedgehog pathway inhibitors and immunotherapy, are the cornerstones of treatment for these cases.1
+Systemic treatments for advanced or metastatic BCC (mBCC) that cannot be managed with conventional methods, including Hedgehog pathway inhibitors and immunotherapy, are the cornerstones of treatment for these cases.1

 In specific populations, such as the immune-suppressed, the elderly, those with poor baseline functional status, and cases of metastatic, advanced, recalcitrant, or cosmetically sensitive disease, nonsurgical management may be a desirable alternative.2 BCC rarely reaches an advanced stage, so systemic chemotherapy is not typically used to treat these cancers.3